kasperwelbers/gtdnews/online_appendix/3_validation_and_analysis.md

 ## Country level variation

-To create the worldmaps (figure 6 and 7) we need to locate the region of the GTD events.
+To create the worldmaps (figure 5, only second one is shown in article) we need to locate the region of the GTD events.
 We use the latitude and longitude of events and find the closest regions.

 ``` r
 e$region = get_region_id(e$lon, e$lat, e$country)
 ```

-Now we can aggregate to
+Now we can aggregate to region.
-region.

 ``` r
 geo = e[,list(sum_news=sum(N_news),     ## total number of news articles